gwhitson/ubuntu-setup/README.md

-# ubuntu-setup -- WIP
+# ubuntu-setup bash script

-Setup script for ubuntu 22.04 LTS, intended to be ran on a minimal GUI install right as the install finishes.
+Setup script for ubuntu (22.04 LTS), intended to be ran on a minimal GUI install right as the install finishes.

 connect to internet and run the setup script.
 You only need the setup script at first